dnmfarrell/berrybrew/doc/berrybrew.md

     help        Displays the subcommand help screen
     all         Runs all clean operations
-    build       Deletes the developer's staging build directory in the repo dev         Deletes all developer data (testing and staging directories)
+    dev         Deletes all developer data (testing and staging directories)
-    temp        Deletes all Perl installation zip files module      Deletes the exported module list directory
+    module      Deletes the exported module list directory
     orphan      Deletes any directories in the Perl install directory that berrybrew hasn't registered
+    staging     Deletes the developer's staging build directory in the repo temp        Deletes all Perl installation zip files testing     Deletes the developer's testing build directory in the repo

 #### clone